-Our Community Impact Grant Application for 2024 is now open!
+Our Community Impact Grant Application coming fall of 2025!

-Through this open funding process, United Way of South Central Michigan (UWSCMI) seeks to improve conditions for people in Clinton, Eaton, and Ingham county who live below the ALICE (Asset Limited, Income Constrained, and Employed) threshold, established by the Michigan ALICE Report.
+Through our open funding process, United Way of South Central Michigan (UWSCMI) looked to improve conditions for people in Clinton, Eaton, and Ingham county who live below the ALICE (Asset Limited, Income Constrained, and Employed) threshold, established by the Michigan ALICE Report.

-UWSCMI invites applications under three types of grants:
+UWSCMI invited applications under three types of grants:

 Basic Needs: Health, human services, or education focused grants.
 Annual requests up to $15,000.